GuideLast reviewed July 1, 2026

 Standard rubber and PVC matting is the wrong starting point for spatter: PVC softens and melts around 80–100°C, and standard organic rubber can scorch, smoulder and ignite, acting as a fuel load rather than a barrier (The Fabricator).
 Specify by tested class, not by “rubber feels tough”.
 For grinding and cut-off work, where the hazard is a continuous stream of sparks rather than localised spatter, see our grinding station mats and the dedicated welding mats range.

-EN 13501-1 ranks floor coverings from A1fl (best) down through A2fl, Bfl, Cfl, Dfl and Efl to Ffl, with a smoke suffix of only s1 or s2 for floorings (Measurlabs).
+For reference, the European and UK system, EN 13501-1, ranks floor coverings from A1fl (best) down through A2fl, Bfl, Cfl, Dfl and Efl to Ffl, with a smoke suffix of only s1 or s2 for floorings (Measurlabs).
 The dividing measurement between Cfl and Bfl is critical heat flux in the EN ISO 9239-1 radiant-panel test: indicatively ≥4.5 kW/m² for Cfl and ≥8.0 kW/m² for Bfl (Measurlabs).
 The market-default anti-fatigue welding mat (COBA Diamond Tread) is tested to Cfl-s1 (COBA), while modular tile products such as Workwell Link-Fire are stated by the manufacturer as Bfl-s1 (Workwell) — proof the higher class exists when a job warrants it.
 Our Cfl-s1 vs Bfl-s1 guide explains exactly when to step up.

 Note the word “fireproof” appears nowhere here.
-No mat is fireproof; a class describes tested behaviour, not a guarantee.
+No mat is fireproof; a class describes tested behavior, not a guarantee.
 We use fire-resistant, flame-retardant, spark-resistant and self-extinguishing instead, and you can read why on our welding mat temperature rating guide.
-Always ask for the named test-house classification report covering the product as supplied — and remember that any mat supports, never replaces, a hot work permit, fire watch and risk assessment.
+Always ask for the named test-house classification report covering the product as supplied.
+Any mat supports, but never replaces, a hot work permit, fire watch and risk assessment.

 Do I really need an anti-fatigue mat for welding?